KamilaPasternak/fashion-retail-sales-analysis/README.md

 # Fashion retail sales analysis - [SQL + Excel]
-### 🎯 The goal of the project was to analyze data in terms of sales, prices, seasonality and inventory levels.
+### 🎯 This project focuses on analyzing an online fashion retailer operating across multiple countries.
+The analysis covers key business areas such as sales performance, pricing, seasonality, and inventory levels.
+The dataset spans 10 years of historical data (2014–2024), allowing for long-term trend and pattern analysis.
 ---
 ## 🗂️ Data & Methodology
 Data source:

 This project uses synthetic data generated with ChatGPT for analytical and educational purposes.

-Steps:
+Methodology:

-1. Data quality testing.
+1. Data quality assessment and validation.
-2. Data cleansing (removing duplicates, standardizing dates, unifying values).
+2. Data cleaning (removal of duplicates, standardization of date formats, and value normalization).
-3. Preparing data for analysis using MySQL.
+3. Data preparation and analysis using MySQL.
 4. Results visualization and calculation in Excel.
 ---
 ## 📊 Results